F&W Star Chef

 Name three restaurants you are dying to go to in the next year and why?

-- Mugaritz in Errenteria, Spain because it’s an extremely avant guard, modern style of cooking that hasn’t stopped evolving since the early 2000s.
+Mugaritz in Errenteria, Spain because it’s an extremely avant-garde, modern style of cooking that hasn’t stopped evolving since the early 2000s.

 Best bang-for-the-buck food trip—where would you go and why?

 Portland or Nashville for the ability to eat a lot of fantastic ethnic cuisines, which are affordable and extremely delicious.
 In Nashville, I love Chinese, Korean and Mexican.
 Portland’s really more about the food truck world.
 You can walk into a parking lot and there will be 100 food trucks, all different ethnicities, all dirt cheap and delicious.

 What is the most cherished souvenir you've brought back from a trip?